-CO-OPERATION BETWEEN REFEREE AND LINESMEN
+CO-OPERATION BETWEEN THE REFEREE AND LINESMEN

-Co-operation between Referee and Linesmen - Law VI
+Co-operation between the referee and linesmen - Law VI

-In the Laws of the game set out in the foregoing pages there are no instructions as to the relative positioning of Referee and Linesmen during a game.
-There are, however, instructions in Laws V and VI with regard to powers and duties of Referee and Linesmen which rightly interpreted would mean co-operation.
-Law VI stipulates that two Linesmen shall be appointed, whose duty (subject to the decision of the Referee) shall be:
+In the Laws of the Game set out in the foregoing pages there are no instructions as to the relative positioning of the referee and linesmen during a game.
+There are, however, instructions in Laws V and VI with regard to the powers and duties of the referee and linesmen which, rightly interpreted, imply co-operation.
+Law VI stipulates that two linesmen shall be appointed, whose duty (subject to the decision of the referee) shall be to:

-- (a) To indicate when the ball is out of play. - (b) To indicate when the ball has crossed the goal-line and whether a cornerkick or a goal-kick is to be awarded. - (c) To indicate which side is entitled to the throw in. - (d) To assist the Referee in carrying out the game in accordance with the Laws.
+- (a) signal when the ball is out of play; - (b) signal when the ball has crossed the goal-line and whether a corner-kick or a goal-kick is to be awarded; - (c) signal which side is entitled to the throw in; - (d) assist the referee in conducting the game in accordance with the Laws.

-The assistance referred to in (d) is:
+The assistance referred to in (d) consists of:

-- (1) Signalling when the whole of the ball is out of play. - (2) Indicating which side is entitled to the corner-kick, the goal-kick, or the throw-in. - (3) Calling the attention of the Referee to rough play or ungentlemanly conduct. - (4) Indicating to the Referee when a substitution is desired. - (5) Giving an opinion on any point on which the Referee may consult him.
+- 1. signalling when the whole of the ball is out of play; - 2. indicating which side is entitled to the corner-kick, the goal-kick, or the throw-in; - 3. calling the attention of the referee to rough play or ungentlemanly conduct; - 4. indicating to the referee when a substitution is desired; - 5. giving an opinion on any point on which the referee may consult him.

-Neutral Linesmen
+Neutral linesmen

-The assistance referred to above is best given by Neutral Linesmen.
-A limitation is placed upon Club Linesmen because points (2), (3) and (4) are not usually referred to Linesmen who are not neutral.
-In case of Neutral Linesmen they must be used as Assistant Referees.
-It is appreciated that there must be a different attitude adopted by the Referee in this case, because in effect there are three officials supervising the play; the Referee remains as principal official, but the Linesmen are there to assist him to control the game in a proper manner.
+The assistance referred to above is best given by neutral linesmen.
+A limitation is placed upon club linesmen because points 2., 3. and 4. are not usually referred to linesmen who are not neutral.
+Neutral linesmen must act as assistant referees.
+In this case, the referee must adopt the appropriate attitude, because in effect there are three officials supervising play; the referee as principal official and the linesmen to assist him to control the game in a proper manner.

-Club Linesmen
+Club linesmen

-To get the most effective co-operation from Club Linesmen the following procedure should be adopted:
+To acquire the most effective co-operation from club linesmen, the following procedure shall be adopted:

-- (1) Both Club Linesmen should report to the Referee before the start of the match, and receive his instructions, and be informed that no matter what may be their personal opinion the decision of the Referee is final, and must not be questioned. - (2) The work allotted to them as Club Linesmen is to signal when the ball is entirely over the touch-line, and to indicate which side is entitled to the throw-in, subject always to the decision of the Referee.
+- 1. Both club linesmen shall report to the referee before the start of the match for instructions.
+He shall inform them that, regardless of their personal opinion, his decision is final and must not be questioned. - 2.
+Their work as club linesmen is to signal when the ball is entirely over the touch-line and to indicate which side is entitled to the throw-in, subject always to the decision of the referee.

-Keeping in mind their distinctive duties outlined above Referees should decide beforehand exactly what they want their Club Linesmen to do, and should be able to tell them distinctly how they can best help him.
-It is essential that there should be some conference between the three officials before any match.
-As the chief of this trio, the Referee must be able to indicate clearly to his assistants how they may best help him.
-His instructions must be specific, in order to avoid confusion.
-On their side, the Linesmen must fully appreciate the Referee's prior authority, and accept his rulings without question, should there be any difference of opinion amongst them.
-Their relationship to him must be one of assistance and neither undue intervention nor opposition.
+Keeping in mind their distinct duties as outlined above, the referee shall decide beforehand exactly what he requires of the club linesmen and, as head of the trio, tell them clearly how they can best assist him.
+The three officials must therefore confer before the match and the referee's instructions must be specific in order to avoid confusion.
+The linesmen must, for their part, fully appreciate the referee's supreme authority and accept his rulings without question should there be any difference of opinion amongst them.
+They must be supportive and never contradict his decisions.

-The Referee will operate the diagonal system of control when his linesmen are neutral.
-When they are not neutral he shall inform them which method he intends to operate.
-He will co-operate with his linesmen on the following matters and indicate to them.
+The referee shall use the diagonal system of control if his linesmen are neutral.
+If they are not neutral, he shall inform them which method he intends to use.
+He shall cooperate with his linesmen on the following matters and tell them: